-This Branch has five Assistant Principals (APs) and consists of 385 groups.
+This Branch has 5 Assistant Principals (APs) and consists of 385 groups.
 The focus on e-commerce, Import One-Step-Shop (IOSS) and OSS receipts has increased.
 Following Brexit, several UK retailers continue to have issues with their supply chains.
-The Branch closely collaborates with customs, together with MED Mineral Oil Tax and excise activity.
+The Branch closely collaborates with Customs Division to obtain end-to-end assurance on the supply chains delivering goods to consumers within the State.
+The management of mineral oil risk is integrated into Revenue's whole case management approach.
+The Retail Branch works in collaboration with colleagues in MED's Motor Transport & Utilities Branch to identify risk and to obtain assurance that controls in respect of mineral oil taxes are operating effectively.
 The Branch coordinated the SSDT project and expects the initiation of more Level 2 interventions over the year ahead.